Pasture, Rangeland, Forage (PRF) Insurance in Missouri

 Coverage levels range from 70 to 90 percent.
 The coverage level establishes the rainfall deviation from the index when insurance pays an indemnity.
 The government subsidizes different coverage levels at different rates.
 The government will pay 51 percent of the total premium at the 90 percent coverage level, 55 percent for 80 and 85 percent coverage, and 59 percent for the 70 and 75 percent coverage levels.

 Producers choose coverage in two-month intervals (Figure 2).
-Factors to be considered when determining which intervals to cover include the type of forage or crop, the intended use and the time period when precipitation is needed under normal conditions for the insured crop.
+Factors to consider when determining which intervals to cover include the type of forage or crop, the intended use and the time period when precipitation is needed under normal conditions for the insured crop.
 Producers must allocate the percent of value across the chosen intervals to equal 100 percent.
-A minimum of two separate and non-overlapping intervals must be selected, and a minimum of 10 percent and maximum of 60 percent of the coverage may be attributed to any one interval.
+A minimum of two separate and non-overlapping intervals must be selected.
+A minimum of 10 percent and maximum of 60 percent of the coverage may be attributed to any one interval.

 A farm’s grid identification is based on a point of reference selected by the producer.
 The point of reference must be within the boundaries of the acreage to be insured.
 RMA’s website provides a grid locator tool for identifying your land, establishing a point of reference and determining the grid identification (Figure 3).
 Multiple points of reference may be needed if acreage is noncontiguous or overlays into multiple grids, or if the intended use — haying or grazing — is different for part of the acreage.
 A producer may choose multiple points of reference within the insured acreage that are in different grids and have different base values and historical precipitation amounts.